Viking River Cruise: Vienne, France Map

 The stop here was day # 5 on our River Rhône cruise, and it was very chilly made even chillier due to the early arrival of the ship at it's dock.
 It is also Easter Sunday, so we weren't certain what would be open in the village

 Vienne is a regional commercial and industrial center specializing in the food industry.
 Tourism is also a major part of the town's economy.
 Indeed, there are many important historical monuments that draw the crowds, but the annual Jazz à Vienne festival in July also makes it a popular tourist destination.

 For a more in depth article about Vienne, click here to view it's Wiki Page.

 City of Vienne

 Vienne sits astride the River Rhône with most of the city on the eastern side of the river.
-This image was taken as we crossed a pedestrian bridge (La Passerelle) from the western side of the river where the ship was docked, to the eastern side on a quest to see what we can discover in the village.
+These images were taken as we crossed a pedestrian bridge (La Passerelle) from the western side of the river where the ship was docked, to the eastern side on a quest to see what we can discover in the village.
 We had the good fortune of finding that the bridge brought us directly to the Saint Maurice Cathedral of Vienne.

 Saint Maurice Cathedral

 This is a medieval Roman Catholic church in the city of Vienne, France.
 Dedicated to Saint Maurice, it was the episcopal see of the primate of the ancient Septem Provinciae and of the Archdiocese of Vienne until its abolition confirmed by the Concordat of 1801.

 Temple of Augustus and Livia